[?] Subscribe To This Site

 The Napoleon Dwarf Cat, like other genuine dwarf cats is a cross between the Munchkin (the founding dwarf breed) and in this case a cat from the Persian Breed Group of Persians, Himalayan and Exotic Shorthairs.
 The Munchkin, itself, can be either long or short haired.
 There is a wide range of coat colors combined with either short or long hair.

-The Napoleon is a new breed and is not yet registered with an association.
-The breed is still being developed.
+As at 2010, the Napoleon was a new breed and at that time was not registered with an association.
+The breed was still being developed at that time.
 This can take many years and it could be said that it can go on indefinitely.
 You can read about the possible health issues of the dwarf cat by clicking on this link.
+Moving forward to 2018 it appears that the breed did not take off.
+There was a phase when dwarf cats were popular.
+This may have faded due to a change in attitude towards breeds based on genetic ‘defects’.

 Naturally, they are very cute cats.
-Breeders say that this cat's temperament is a nice combination of the sweet, laid-back Persian’s temperament and the loving and sociable Munchkin’s demeanor.
+Breeders say that this cat’s temperament is a nice combination of the sweet, laid-back Persian’s temperament and the loving and sociable Munchkin’s demeanour.

 A natural question is how does the short legs affect mobility etc. The answer would be as expected in that mobility is compromised but cats are wonderfully athletic animals so the napoleon is pretty athletic.
 The ideal Napoleon is a strong cat.
 She has good boning and musculature.